Probabilistic Counters for Privacy Preserving Data Aggregation: Conclusions and Future Work

-In this paper we focused on the standard definition of differential privacy.
-However, there is also an issue of preservation of DP for request given by a group of $k$ users, that can be described in a language of so called $(\varepsilon,\delta)-k$-Differential Privacy (see \cite{DworkAlgo}).
+In this paper, we focus on the standard definition of differential privacy.
+However, there is also an issue of preservation of differential privacy for requests given by a group of $k$ users or one individual sending up to $k$ dependent requests over time.
+This can be described in the language of the so-called $(\varepsilon,\delta)-k$-DP (see the "group privacy scenario" in \cite{DworkAlgo}) .
 A group of people may tend to behave in the same manner, so they may send $k$ requests in a row.
-Especially this ''group'' may be represented by a single person colluded with the adversary.
-It worth to mention that this type of generalization creates an opportunity to modify probabilistic counters in such the way that each incrementation request executes the update request multiple times in order to reduce the variance of rescaled estimator.
-Intuitively, this extension should be especially efficient in preserving standard differential privacy property when $\varepsilon(n)=\frac{c}{n} + o(n^{-1})$ (as a parameter of standard DP), because both $c$ and $n$ should scale with $k$ linearly.
-Hence the next challenging problem is to show that Morris and MaxGeo Counters satisfy $k$-DP property with quite similar privacy parameters.
+Especially this ''group'' may be represented by a single person colluding with the Adversary.
+It is worth mentioning that this type of generalisation creates an opportunity to modify probabilistic counters so that each incrementation request executes the update request multiple times to reduce the variance of the rescaled estimator.
+Intuitively, this extension should be especially efficient in preserving the standard differential privacy property when $\varepsilon(n)=\frac{c}{n} + o(n^{-1})$ (as a parameter of standard differential privacy), because both $c$ and $n$ should scale with $k$ linearly.
+Hence, the next challenging problem is to show that Morris and MaxGeo Counters satisfy the $k$-DP property with similar privacy parameters. \corr{It can also be one individual sending many requests over time, which I think is more applicable to the real world applications.
+Also this is generally called "group privacy"}{ }{}